Clarity

 Short, practical rules for assigning work, raising problems, and closing out projects.

-Outcome briefs, escalation notes, ownership maps, weekly status, look-backs, and quarterly goals — fillable in your browser.
+Outcome briefs, escalation notes, ownership maps, weekly status, look-backs, quarterly goals, and a leader behavior check — fillable in your browser.

 OpenSix sessions